eloritzkovitz/atlaset/docs/atlas/map.md

 ### **The map area**

 The main map area includes interactable countries.
-You can hover over a `country` to see its name and clicking on it will open a modal showing country details and `visit history`.
+You can hover over a country to see its name and clicking on it will open a modal showing country details and `Visit History`.

 ### **The map toolbar**

-The main control housing the map actions, the `toolbar` is on the bottom right corner of the screen.
+The main control housing the map actions, the `map toolbar` is on the bottom-right corner of the screen.
 Main actions include:

 - **`Countries (C)`:** Browse, filter and view countries
 - **`Layers (L)`:** Manage layers